NXP/eiq-model-zoo/tasks/object-detection/yolov4tiny/README.md

 ## Download and run

-To create the TensorFlow Lite model fully quantized in int8 with int8 input and float32 output, run:
+To create the TensorFlow Lite model fully quantized in int8 with int8 input and float32 output and the float32 model, run:

     bash recipe.sh

 The TensorFlow Lite model file for i.MX 8M Plus and i.MX 93 CPU is `yolov4-tiny_416_quant.tflite`.
 The model for i.MX 93 NPU will be in `model_imx93`.

+The 32-bit floating point model is `yolov4-tiny_416_float32.tflite`.

 An example of how to use the model is in `example.py`.